The Sound (The 1975 song): Commercial performance

 In the United Kingdom, "The Sound" peaked at number 15 on the UK Singles Chart before later being ranked at number 91 on the chart's year-end edition, becoming the band's most commercially successful release at the time.
 Additionally, the song reached number 11 in Scotland.
-The track was later certified platinum by the British Phonographic Industry (BPI), denoting over 600,000 certified units in the UK.
+The track was later certified double platinum by the British Phonographic Industry (BPI), denoting over 1,200,000 certified units in the UK.
 Elsewhere in Europe, "The Sound" peaked at number 25 in Ireland, number 28 on the Belgium Ultratip Flanders chart and number 84 in Finland.

 In the United States, "The Sound" reached number nine on the US Billboard Hot Rock & Alternative Songs and was later ranked at number 26 on the chart's year-end edition.
 Also in the US, the single peaked at number three on the Billboard Bubbling Under Hot 100 Singles chart, number 24 on the Billboard Adult Top 40 chart, number 32 on the Billboard Digital Song Sales chart and number 34 on the Billboard Mainstream Top 40 chart.
 Elsewhere in North America, the track reached number 91 on the Billboard Canadian Hot 100.
 In South America, "The Sound" peaked at number 10 on the Argentina Airplay chart.
 In the Asia-Pacific region, "The Sound" peaked at number 53 in Australia and number six on the New Zealand Heatseekers chart.
 The track was later certified gold by the Australian Recording Industry Association (ARIA), denoting over 35,000 certified units in Australia.
 In Japan, the song reached number 42 on the Billboard Japan Hot 100.